Marius-Elting/Frontend-Abschluss-Projekt/README.md

-# Frontend Abschluss Projekt - Movie Mania
+# Frontend Project - Movie Mania

 Made with Love
 This is the Frontend project from Roman, Steffi, Akansel and Marius.